 Online applications received by the submission deadline will receive full consideration, and those received after that will be considered on a space-available basis.
 Applications will be reviewed by Undergraduate Research and by faculty mentors abroad.
 Up to two students will be chosen for each program site.
-In order to accept an offer, you will be required to complete a USAC application.
-Students will expect to depart late May/early-June and return in late-July.
+To accept an offer, you will be required to complete a USAC application.
 Please see the USAC website for specific dates at each location.

 Students are responsible for paying the USAC program fees (discounted 40%) as well as any other costs that are not included in the program fees (e.g. flight).
 For details on each of the locations and the pricing, see the USAC website.